ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ## Quotient Types

+_This section adapts Martin Hofmann's presentation in [A simple model for quotient types](https://link.springer.com/chapter/10.1007/BFb0014055)._

 Instead of treating _all_ terms of a type as equal, perhaps we would like to treat only _some_ of them as equal.
 Quotient types allow us to do so with a quotient relation `~`: two quotiented terms are equal if they are related.
 This is analogous to quotient sets, where an equivalence relation divides up the members of a set into equivalence classes.